przprz/regular-expressions-101/regex101.md

 # sed - caveats
 - GNU sed & BSD/POSIX sed differ

-  Rule of thumb: use the modern one - _GNU_ sed
+  Rule of thumb: use the modern one, i.e. _GNU_ sed
   ```
   brew install gsed # on OSX
   ```